shardulsrivastava/shardulsrivastava.github.io/_posts/2021-08-17-eks-iam-deep-dive.md

 3. `AWS_WEB_IDENTITY_TOKEN_FILE` - Path to the tokens file

-Mutating Webhook also adds a projected volume for service account :
+`pod-identity-webhook` also adds a projected volume for service account token:

 ```yaml
     volumeMounts: